cITIcar/SAD-Generator/README.md

 Each of the chunk type may have several variants that use the same segmentation map.
 While running a random variant chosen for each new segment.

+This figure shows how the ground plane is modularly constructed by chunks.
 <img width="50%" src="https://user-images.githubusercontent.com/88937076/138558644-222a3bcd-ea1d-46ec-918f-5033dd79b3ef.png"></img>

+In our example the chunks represent the building blocks of a miniature track for a model car.
+By changing the chunk images, one can adapt the data generator to their own self-driving task.
+Every chunk has its annotation.
+The chunk images need a consistent scale, size which has to be defined in the config.
+Additionally the images have to be undistored and be in bird's-eye-view.

 ### overlays